pingcap/parser/README.md

 If some error is reported, you can ignore it and still edit the `go.mod` file manually.

-Pull a request to TiDB.
+3. File a PR to TiDB.

 ### Step 3, merge the parser to this repository